 Why are we doing this?

-In this article, we'll be walking you through setting up an Apple device for monitoring, which due to Apple's stringent security measures, requires us to generate regular backups as blueprints of the device for the analysis of texts, saved photo/video, and web browsing.
+In this article, we'll be walking you through setting up an Apple device for monitoring, which due to Apple's stringent security measures, requires us to generate regular backups as blueprints of the device for the analysis of texts, saved photo/video, notes, and web browsing.

-To read more about why we need to perform backups to a computer to analyze your child's texts (including most deleted ones!), camera roll, and web browsing on the Apple device, check out this article.
+To read more about why we need to perform backups to a computer to analyze your child's texts (including most deleted ones!), camera roll, notes, and web browsing on the Apple device, check out this article.

 What about my child's email and social media?